 What is SDLC

-SDLC is a process for developing information systems through investigation, analysis, design, implementation, and maintenance.
-SDLC is also known as the development of information systems or applications.
+SDLC is a process for developing information systems through investigation, analysis, design, implementation, and maintenance. it is also known as the development of information systems or applications.
 It’s also known as the Waterfall Model.
 Several methodologies or models can be used to guide the life cycle of software development.
-Some of these include the following:

 - Linear or Waterfall Model